ricko2001/Genealogy-scripts/RM -Convert Fact/ReadMe.txt

       ConvertFact.exe
       RM-Python-config.ini

-*  Download the SQLite extension: unifuzz64.dll   -see below

-*  Move the unifuzz64.dll file to the working folder

-*  Edit the ini file in the working folder to specify the locations of the RM database file, the unifuzz64.dll file, and the output report file.
+*  Edit the ini file in the working folder to specify the locations of the RM database file and the output report file.
+The ini file also specifies the input parameters for the fact conversion.
+See Notes section below.

 *  Double click the ConvertFact.exe file to run the utility and generate the report file.

-*  Examine the report output file.
+*  Examine the report output file and confirm the changes using the RootsMagic app.

 --- OR ---